-The holiday season is quickly approaching and many are eager to spend long-awaited time with loved ones to end a challenging year.
-But the critical question underlying travel during the COVID-19 pandemic lingers: Is it safe?
+The holiday season is here and many are eager to spend long-awaited time with loved ones to end a challenging year.

-The CDC says staying home is the option that guarantees the most safety, so if you want to travel or entertain visitors, you have to decide if it’s worth the risk.
-Infectious disease experts with The University of Texas Health Science Center at Houston (UTHealth) provide some advice to help guide your decisions.
+While staying home is the option that guarantees the most safety – and is what the CDC and most public health officials are recommending – if you travel or entertain visitors, infectious disease experts with The University of Texas Health Science Center at Houston (UTHealth) provide some advice to help keep you safe.

 Keep up the COVID-19 defenses you’re already practicing, and then some